hbui/setup-git-in-Linux/README.md

 ## Setup Git in Linux (If you have done this in another class, you may skip this step)

-1. Log into one of the potter boxes using ssh in moba or PuTTY (from Window) or terminal (from your Mac)
+1. Log into one of the Linux machines using ssh in moba or PuTTY (from Windows) or terminal (from your Mac)

-2. Create a rsa key using the following command (You may use your email here):
+2. Create an RSA key using the following command (You may use your email here):

 	```
 	ssh-keygen -t rsa -b 4096 -C your_email@example.com